Redth/maui-docker/macos/tart/README.md

 dotnet build
 ```

-To target the Tahoe preview stack, add `-MacOSVersion tahoe -XcodeVersion 26` when calling `build.ps1`.
+To target the Tahoe preview stack, use `-MacOSVersion tahoe` when calling `build.ps1`.
+The base Xcode version is pinned via SHA256 digest in `platform-matrix.json`.

 ### CI/CD Integration
 ```yaml